Psimage/wc3-drop-indicator-poc/README.md

 * Does not update after scale change (Bloodlust) or model change (Polymorph).
 * Requires high frequency timer that might affect performance?

+## Drawbacks of native AddSpecialEffectTarget()

+* Inherits unit's model tint (e.g. on Forest Troll Berserker tints green) that can't be changed
+* Position is based on model's 'overhead' attachment.
+Can result in hiding itself with HP bar (HP is drawn on top).
+Mitigation - place is much higher / use up/down animation?
+* Bug?
+Disappears after polymorph

 ## Misc notes

 * HP bar width is based on `selection circle` model and is effected by (Art - Selection Scale).